Crazy Canyon Journal

 Not every story has to be a near-death experience, but it needs to be unique.
 It will likely be boring if it reads like a play-by-play journal entry.
 And remember, not every hunt makes a story someone else will want to read.

-Not Every Story Needs a Dead Thing
+Not Every Hunting Story Needs a Dead Thing

 Many of my favorite stories ended with an unfilled freezer.
 Why?
 Because those stories had something other than “we came, we killed, we high-fived.”
 The authors of those stories found something more than a nice set of antlers.
 Maybe they bonded with a sibling, parent, or relative.
 Maybe they did have a near-death experience.
 Or perhaps they had bear spray go off accidentally in their crotch—we printed that story, too.
 All the stories had hunting as a backdrop, but life happened along the way.
 Those authors recognized that unique angle and wrote about it.